stalniy/casl/docs/_posts/2017-07-20-define-abilities.md

 ## Define own aliases

-To define a new alias you can use `addAlias` method which accepts 2 arguments: alias name and one or few action names.
-For example, here we define `modify` alias to `update` and `delete`.
-While checking abilities, you can then use the action names `update` or `delete` to check for the `modify` ability defined in your rules.
+To define a new alias you can use `addAlias` method which accepts 2 arguments: the action name and one or few aliases for that action.
+For example, here we target `modify` as the action to which `update` and `delete` refer.
+Then while checking abilities, you can use the aliases `update` or `delete` to check against the `modify` ability defined in your rules.

 ```js
 import { Ability, AbilityBuilder } from '@casl/ability'